Diffusion scale tightness of invariant distributions of a large-scale flexible service system: Introduction

 The diffusion-scale tightness under LAP in turn implies a limit interchange property: the limit of (diffusion-scaled) invariant distributions is equal to the invariant distribution of the limit (diffusion) process.
 Proving this limit interchange in many-servers regime is very challenging, especially for general models with multiple customer and server classes; the reason is precisely the difficulty of establishing the diffusion-scale tightness.

 Perhaps more important than establishing the tightness and limit interchange specifically for the LAP policy, is the fact that our technique seems quite generic, and may apply to other policies and/or other many-servers models.
-Speaking very informally, the combination of results and proofs in \cite{SY2012} and this paper gives technical ``blocks'' which allow one to establish the diffusion-scale tightness as long as the following two properties hold:\\ (a) Global stability on the fluid-scale ($r$-scale), i.e. convergence of fluid-scaled trajectories to the equilibrium point (plus an additional, related property);\\ (b) Local stability of the linear system in the neighborhood of the equilibrium point, i.e. the drift matrix of the limiting diffusion process has all eigenvalues with negative real parts.\\ We will make this discussion more specific in Section~\ref{sec-discussion}.
+Speaking very informally, the combination of results and proofs in \cite{SY2012} and this paper gives technical ``blocks'' which allow one to establish the diffusion-scale tightness as long as the following two properties hold:\\ (a) Global stability on the fluid-scale ($r$-scale), i.e. convergence of fluid-scaled trajectories to the equilibrium point (plus an additional, related property);\\ (b) Local stability of the linear system in the neighborhood of the equilibrium point, i.e. the drift matrix of the limiting diffusion process has all eigenvalues with negative real parts.\\ Given properties (a) and (b), our approach is to show tightness in several steps, on the increasingly fine scales: fluid ($r$), then $r^{1/2+\epsilon}$, then diffusion ($r^{1/2}$) scale.
+We will make this discussion more specific in Section~\ref{sec-discussion}.

+The distinctive feature of this approach, as opposed to most of the previous results on the diffusion-scale tightness for many-server models (see \cite{Gamarnik_Momcilovic,Gamarnik_Stolyar,SY10}), is that it does {\em not} rely on a single common Lyapunov function.
+(Finding/constructing a common Lyapunov function is usually a difficult task, especially for the models with multiple server pools, like the one in this paper.)
+We remind that in this paper we consider a system under strictly subcritical load, and parts of our analysis do use this assumption.